 Fist Pump: Bender has his fist in the air, triumphant over the events of the day.

 Foreign Queasine: Claire's lunch consists of what she calls sushi (actually, it's sashimi, but that common mistake is beside the point).
 Bender is a bit put off by the thought of eating raw fish.

 John Bender: You won't accept a guy's tongue in your mouth, and you're gonna eat that?

 Freudian Excuse: All the kids have this.
 A major theme in the movie is how adults can shape their kids for better or worse, intentionally or not.
-Bender grew up learning how to be tough because his dad beats him (he got burned with a cigar for spilling paint in the garage), Andrew is driven to compete and bullies another kid because his dad is always pushing him and going off on the wild things he did as a teen, Allison acts like she's nuts because her parents ignore her, Brian is a socially-inept nerd because his parents are always forcing him to study, and Claire is a shallow popular girl because she feels empty inside due to her parents using her as a weapon.
+Bender grew up learning how to be tough because his dad beats him, Andrew is driven to compete and bullies another kid because his dad is always pushing him and going off on the wild things he did as a teen, Allison acts like she's nuts for attention because her parents ignore her, Brian is a socially-inept nerd because his parents are always forcing him to study, and Claire is a shallow popular girl because she feels empty inside due to her parents using her as a weapon.

 Heroic Sacrifice: Bender draws the attention of Vernon after the Club runs into a dead-end during their hallway jaunt, allowing the other four to get back to the library undetected.

-Hollywood Dress Code: Slightly averted, Brian does not wear glasses to signal that he is a nerd, and Bender does not wear a leather jacket.
+Hollywood Dress Code: Downplayed, Brian does not wear glasses to signal that he is a nerd, and Bender does not wear a leather jacket.
 It has been mentioned on the DVD they wanted the character to have some originality from their cliques.